AliyunContainerService/pouch/INSTALLATION.md

 ### Ubuntu

 To install Pouch, you need a maintained version of Ubuntu 16.04 (Xenial LTS).
-Archived versions aren’t supported or tested.
+Archived versions aren't supported or tested.

 Pouch is conflict with Docker, so you must uninstall Docker before installing Pouch.